oditynet/virusSTOP/README.md

 Now I create a program that has a maxilled priority will allow you to install anything from under the system:

-In xattr.c i add in  white list bitx_launcher and systemd because it wac set bitX
+In xattr.c i add in  white list bitx_launcher and systemd because it was set bitX
 ```
 systemd[1]: Hostname set to <viva>.
 авг 07 10:42:47 viva kernel: Unauthorized attempt to set user.bitX from /usr/lib/systemd/systemd